tedanvosin/Tekion-Challenge/README.md

 2025-03-27 16:23:02     614454 combined_salaries_backup.bin
 ```

-This shows the bucket has a folder named global-salaries and a file named combined_salaries_backup.bin.
-As we saw in the policies we cannot access the global-salaries folder as an anonymous user, but I was able to download the [combined_salaries_backup.bin](./files/s3-bucket/combined_salaries_backup.bin) file.
+The bucket contains a folder named global-salaries and a file named combined_salaries_backup.bin.
+Although the global-salaries folder is not accessible anonymously, I was able to download the [combined_salaries_backup.bin](./files/s3-bucket/combined_salaries_backup.bin) file.

 The combined_salaries_backup.bin appears to be a log-collection of binary data and get requests to data of various countries.
 The get requests are of the format: